-Except as specifically provided for by statute, the superintendent may expel a student for a period notto exceed the greater of 80 school days or the number of days remaining in the semester or term in which the offense leading to expulsion took place.
+Except as specifically provided for by statute, the superintendent may expel a student for a period not to exceed the greater of 80 school days or the number of days remaining in the year or term in which the offense leading to expulsion took place.
 Students expelled from the school are not permitted to participate in extracurricular activities or be on any school property.
 Expulsions may extend into the following school year.

 Only the superintendent may expel a student.
-No student shall be expelled unless prior to the expulsion, the superintendent does both of the following:
+No student shall be expelled unless prior to the expulsion, the Principal or Assistant Principal provides to the student and parent/guardian, and the superintendent, with both of the following:

 - 1. Gives the student and parent, guardian or custodian written notice of the intention to expel the student and the reasons for the intended expulsion.
-The noticeshall include - a. the reasons for the intended expulsion, - b. notification of the right of the student, guardian, custodian or their representative appear before the superintendent or his/her designee to hear and to challenge the reasons for the intended expulsion or otherwise to explain the student's actions, and the notification of the time and place to appear.
-The time to appear shall not be sooner than three (3) nor later than five (5) school days after the notice has been given unless the superintendent grants an extension of time at the request of the

-- student, his/her guardian, custodian, or representative.
+The notice shall include - a. the reasons for the intended expulsion, - b. notification of: - the right of the student, guardian, custodian or their representative to appear before the superintendent or his/her designee to hear and to challenge the reasons for the intended expulsion or otherwise to explain the student's actions, - ii. and the notification of the time and place to appear.
+The time to appear shall not be sooner than three (3) nor later than five (5) school days after the notice has been given unless the superintendent grants an extension of time at the request of the student, his/her guardian, custodian, or representative.
 If an extension of time is granted, the superintendent shall notify the student and his/her parent, guardian, custodian, or representative of the new time and place to appear. - c.
 If the proposed expulsion is based on a violation listed in Ohio Revised Code Section 3313.662(A) and the student is sixteen years of age or older, the notice must contain a statement that the superintendent may seek to permanently exclude the student if the student is convicted of or adjudicated a delinquent child for that violation. - 2.
-Provides the student and parent, guardian, or custodian an opportunity to appear in person before the superintendent or the superintendent's designee to challenge the reason for theintended expulsion or otherwise to explain the student's actions.
+Provides the student and parent, guardian, or custodian an opportunity to appear in person before the superintendent or the superintendent's designee to challenge the reason for the intended expulsion or otherwise to explain the student's actions.

-Within one school day after the time of the student's expulsion, the superintendent shall also providewritten notice of expulsion to the parent/guardian of the student and the Board.
+After the above two conditions have been met, if the Superintendent decides to proceed with the expulsion, within one school day after the time of the student's expulsion, the superintendent shall also provide written notice of expulsion to the parent/guardian of the student and the School Board.
 The notice shall contain: